SimBench: Benchmarking the Ability of Large Language Models to Simulate Human Behaviors

 For LLM simulations to become reliable tools for the social and behavioral sciences, their fidelity to real human behavior must be measurable.
 However, prior evaluations have been fragmented, hindering systematic progress.
 To address this, we introduce \textsc{SimBench}, the first large-scale, standardized benchmark for group-level human behavior simulation.
 By unifying 20 diverse datasets, \textsc{SimBench} provides the necessary infrastructure to robustly evaluate and compare LLM simulators.

-Using this benchmark, we provide the first systematic analysis of simulation ability across 45 LLMs.
-We show that even the best LLMs have limited simulation ability, performance scales log-linearly with model size, and there exists a fundamental tradeoff between standard alignment and simulating diverse human opinions.
-We further reveal that models struggle more when simulating specific demographic groups.
-We also show that strong simulation ability correlates with deep, knowledge-intensive reasoning.
+Using \textsc{SimBench}, we provide the first systematic analysis of simulation ability across 45 LLMs.
+We show that even the best LLMs have limited simulation ability, that performance scales log-linearly with model size, and that there exists a fundamental tradeoff between standard alignment and simulating diverse human opinions.
+We further show that models struggle more when simulating specific demographic groups, and that strong simulation ability correlates with deep, knowledge-intensive reasoning.
 While significant progress is needed, \textsc{SimBench} makes this progress measurable, providing an open foundation to accelerate the development of more faithful LLM simulators.

 We hope that future research can build on this foundation by expanding beyond standardized formats to evaluate \textbf{interactive and open-ended behavioral simulations}.
 Finally, addressing the observed tradeoff between alignment and simulation fidelity requires developing \textbf{distribution-preserving alignment} techniques, alongside further investigation into the \textbf{causal mechanisms} linking other model capabilities to simulation performance.